 Studia MathematicaISSN: 0039-3223(p) 1730-6337(e)

-The journal publishes original papers in English, French, German and Russian, mainly in functional analysis, abstract methods of mathematical analysis and probability theory.
-Usually 3 issues constitute a volume.
+The journal was founded by Stefan Banach and Hugo Steinhaus in 1929.
+Following the established tradition, it publishes high quality papers in functional analysis, abstract methods of mathematical analysis, dynamical systems and probability theory.
+Usually three issues constitute a volume.

 - Alexander Borichev / e-mail

 - Anna Kamont / e-mail